SoSeDiKs-Universe/sosediks-universe.github.io/wiki/misc/item_changes_en.md

 ### {% href_link ✨ | «Fire Aspect» acts as Flint and Steel %}
 `«Fire Aspect»`{: .mc-aqua} enchantment allows using the item as a {% symlink flint_and_steel, Flint and Steel %}.
+This also includes an {% symlink enchanted_book, Enchanted Book %} with a stored enchantment, though it also sets the user on fire for 3 extra seconds.

 ### {% href_link 🥔 | Eternal Children %}
 Feeding a {% symlink poisonous_potato, Poisonous Potato %} to a child will make it lose the opportunity to grow up.